No specials betting market is more popular than the Eurovision Song Contest and you've just found the best Eurovision betting guide on the internet!

 200% + 100% Bonuses on Your First 2 Deposits + 30 Free Spins on Gonzo's Quest

 Every bookmaker offers ante-post Eurovision betting odds on who will win the contest, with juicy place terms of ¼ the odds for first 4 places offered by the best specials bookmakers.

 The semi-finals are also a big betting event.
 Markets on specials such as top Scandinavian and Ireland finishing position emerge as the final week draws closer.
-Eurovision is a massive event on online betting exchanges too, with over $25million matched on Betfair annually.
+Eurovision is a massive event on online betting exchanges too.

 In-running betting is offered by most top bookies and caters to those who may want to get a feel for the contest in any given year, before placing their Eurovision bets on the night.

 The popularity of songs with pundits and fans on social media will likely have a major impact on Eurovision betting odds in the lead-up to the contest and during the event.

 Note that the odds are subject to change and you might see a huge shift in the odds when the live shows begin.
 It's also important to go with safe, trusted operators that are fully licensed when reviewing Eurovision betting odds and placing your Eurovision bets.

 |300||Yes||7 Days||Deposit C$300, Get C$300 in Free Bets||Play Now|